dtrelogan/react-formstate/api.md

 removes form state prior to form submission.

-typically used to dynamically remove an input component.
+typically used to dynamically remove an input component. see [FormState.isDeleted](#FormState.isDeleted)

 ```jsx
 removeContact(i) {